-Again, for the 10 5XXXX 2nd selectors in a shelf, the banks are multipled in the normal way.
-But, for terminals 1 through 6, these "minor" multiples for each shelf go to separate 53XXX 2nd selectors (2nd selectors 1 through 12).
-Then, for terminals 7-10 on level 3, the "minor multiples" for each shelf of 1st selectors are gathered into a "major multiple" across the entire subgroup of 1st selectors, just as we saw before.
+As before, for the 10 5XXXX 2nd selectors in a shelf, the banks are multipled in the normal way.
+But, for terminals 1 through 6, these multiples for each shelf go to separate 53XXX 2nd selectors (2nd selectors 1 through 12).
+Then, for terminals 7-10 on level 3, the for both shelves of 2nd selectors are gathered into a single multiple that goes to 3rd selectors 13-16 (in the 53XXX group).

-The result is that there are now 16 2nd selectors in the 53XXX category to handle traffic to 53XXX lines, as was suggested by traffic engineering considerations.
+The result is that there are now 16 2nd selectors in the 53XXX group to handle traffic to 53XXX lines, as we assumed was suggested by traffic engineering considerations.